BonnerLab/scale-free-visual-cortex/README.md

 # Universal scale-free representations in human visual cortex

-This repository contains code required to reproduce the experimental results published at <>.
+This repository contains code required to reproduce the experimental results published as [a preprint on arXiv](https://arxiv.org/abs/2409.06843v1).

 ## System requirements